People love top 10 lists, and for decades a South Florida scientist has obliged by listing the best beaches in Florida and the US.

 Every year Dr. Beach (aka Florida International University professor Stephen Leatherman) issues a list of top beaches and it gets extensive media coverage.

-His is not an arbitrary list.
+Leatherman’s list is not arbitrary.
 He’s a scientist and he has 50 criteria, ranging from “beach softness” to algae to amenities and safety.
 It includes how crowded the beach gets, how noisy it is and whether the area is overdeveloped.
 He’s an activist for beaches — he advocates for smoke-free beaches.
 (Cigarette butts are the #1 source of litter in the world!)

 He has done this long enough that a few years ago, he sort of ran out of beaches and started over.
 Now, some beaches are winning this honor for the second time.